Middle East crisis: What is MSF doing and how can you help?

 MSF, conflict and war

-In conflicts and war zones, MSF does not take sides.
+MSF does not take sides in conflicts and war zones.
 We provide medical care based on needs alone and try to reach the people who need help most.

-If warring parties see aid organizations as being on one side of a conflict, we are less likely to gain access to those in need and more likely to be attacked.
-One of the ways in which we are able to demonstrate our independence to warring parties is to ensure that our funding for work in conflicts comes from private individuals, rather than from governments or large institutions.
+If warring parties suspect aid organizations are on one side of a conflict, we are less likely to gain access to those in need on either side and more likely to be attacked.
+Ensuring our funding comes from private individuals and not governments or large organizations, demonstrates our independence, neutrality and impartiality to warring parties.